Contents

 What causes nervous system dysregulation in children?

-Chronic stress, trauma, neuroinflammation, sensory overload, and poor sleep or diet can all keep a child’s nervous system stuck in “survival mode.”
+Nervous system dysregulation in children can come from chronic stress, trauma, sensory overload, inflammation, or even poor sleep and diet—all of which can keep a child’s nervous system stuck in survival mode.

 How can I tell if my child’s nervous system is regulated?